brittanyellich/refactoring-go/gophercon-eu/slides.md

 Patterns and Practices for Maintaining and Evolving Large Codebases

-## Brittany Ellich
+## Brittany Ellich, GitHub

 [brittanyellich.com](https://brittanyellich.com)

 <!--
 Welcome to my talk: Refactoring Go - Patterns and Practices for Maintaining and Evolving Large Codebases

-Hello my name is Brittany Ellich - Software engineer, speaker, and educator helping developers build better software, stronger careers, and a more inclusive tech industry.
+Hello my name is Brittany Ellich - Software engineer at GitHub, speaker, and educator helping developers build better software, stronger careers, and a more inclusive tech industry.

 -->